algel/WpfToolkit/README.md

 # WpfTools
-The WpfToolset library is a set of components used by me when developing desktop WPF applications
+The Algel.WpfTools library is a set of components used by me when developing desktop WPF applications

 Main components: